The Beginner’s Photography Pricing Guide + Free Pricing Calculator

 Each of these models can be adapted to fit your unique business needs, helping you set fair and profitable rates.

-To make your pricing calculations easier, we’ve created a Google Sheet complete with all the formulas you need to calculate your CODB and set up a base pricing model for your photography business.
+To make your pricing calculations easier, we’ve created a pricing calculator to help determine your CODB and set up a base pricing model for your photography business.
+This calculator can be used by any type of photographer - wedding, portraits, event, headshot, etc.

 As a photographer, pricing is your ticket to sustainable success.